 - It is illegal to teach others what polygamy is.
 It’s not enough for the act itself to be illegal, now no one even knows what it is that’s illegal.

 - One may be fined up to $100 for using “profane language” in public places.
 This is for all you dirty-mouthed pirates out there.
 Keep it together, dudes.

 - Private citizens may personally arrest any person that disturbs a church service.
 Parents, those babies need to stay in check or they might be facing some hard time.

 - Adultery or fornication results in a fine of $500 and/or 6 months in prison.
 Marriage (to one person) is taken seriously here.
 Clearly.

 At first glance, it may seem like Mississippi is struggling to get its bearings in the new millennium.
 It’s also a state that’s trying desperately to provide for its citizens.
 While it's unlikely all of them will up and leave, the large out-migration of the last few years is worrying for a state with an economy eager for a boost.

 As with most states in transition, there are positives along with the unfortunate negatives.
 The people and the culture are definitely two big ones.
 If you can take the good with the bad, and spin it for your own personal victory, be our guest.
+Just make sure you're covered with an affordable home insurance policy.
 Mississippi is ready and willing to welcome you into the fold.
 As long as you’re game for a catfish fry later.